martinfrances107/rust_d3_geo/README.md

 * The Hashmaps - appear slow.
   Maybe I can get performance improvements by replacing them with B-tree collections?

+* Should I use an arena for memory management?

 ### Architecture discussion